qinnzou/Robust-Lane-Detection/README.md

 }
 ```
 # Copy Right:
-This dataset was collected for academic research.
-It MUST NOT be used for commercial purposes.
+This dataset was collected for academic research only.
 # Contact:
 For any problem about this dataset, please contact Dr. Qin Zou (qzou@whu.edu.cn).